 A Sociopath Can Be Nothing But a Sociopath – Forever

-These abnormal creatures of deception keep us primed to believe the lies of a sociopath with their twisted logic, by laying on affection and withholding and ignoring and false giving, playing victim.
-They know when to pull back, when to seem loving, when to be angry, sick, mean or unavailable or ignore us.
+These abnormal creatures keep us primed to believe their lies and their twisted logic, by laying on affection and withholding and ignoring us, or being nice, or threatening us and playing victim and with dramatic tantrums they throw.
+They’ve learned when to pull back, when to seem loving, when to be angry, sick, mean or unavailable or ignore us for the results they want: our emotional reaction and entanglement.
 They’re accidental experts from the dark side at manipulation.
-Accidental manipulation from the fallout of our 2 very different realities colliding.
-And as corny as it sounds, we live in the light.
+Accidental manipulation and the fallout of our two very different realities colliding, achievable only as long as we don’t see what they are

-Sociopaths are well aware that a new marker of “right” can override deep morality and buys our benefit of the doubt as well as allowing them, or even ourselves, to carry out egregious actions we would not ever otherwise consider.
+Sociopaths know if they can cause a new marker of “right” it buys our benefit of the doubt, allowing them to carry out egregious actions we would not ever otherwise accept.
 It gives them space to play and ruin.
-As their influence over us goes on we must fall into darkness in order to stay, or rip that tear in the net completely and run for freedom.
+As their influence over us goes on we must fall into darkness in order to stay, or rip through the facade to the reality of what’s happening and run for freedom.

-Eventually though, a “SNAP” moment, when we again see clearly and place more meaning and significance once again, in our inner values than in their B.S. arrives.
-It’s the moment that one truth they let slip makes sense.
-We can see they’re monsters.
+Eventually that moment comes when we see clearly and place more meaning and significance once again, in our inner values than in their malarkey.
 This is a moment they fear and the moment they become more dangerous.
-We must break free.